sensu/sensu-docs/content/sensu-go/5.20/reference/entities.md

 Use sensuctl or the license API to [view your overall entity count and limit][29].
 Your entity class limits are listed in your YAML/JSON Sensu license.
-To find your entity class counts, query your store or sensuctl with a tool like [jq][30].
+To find your entity class counts, query your store or sensuctl with a tool like jq.

 ## Proxy entities